-- The nature of IF2- is nonpolar because all dipole that generated along the bond will cancel out because of symmetrical geometry of it.
+- The nature of IF2- is nonpolar because all dipoles that are generated along the bond will cancel out because of its symmetrical geometry of it.

 - A total of 9 lone pairs(3 lone pairs on central atom whereas 6 lone pairs on outer atoms) and 2 bonded pairs are present in IF2- lewis structure.